 Category · Crop + High-Waist

-Korean crop + high-waist sets — the idol-airport default
+Korean Crop + High-Waist sets — the idol-airport default

 Shoes are the only real trap in this set type.
 High chunky sneakers destroy the high-waist line.
 What works: loafers, flat buckle sandals, Mary Janes, or low-profile Adidas/New Balance in the set colour.
-Otherwise the ratio is lost.
+Otherwise the proportion is lost.

 Category · Tracksuit Set